mobiletest2016/machine-learning-articles/articles/problems-with-fixed-and-decaying-learning-rates.md

 ...but still, we're being impacted by the fact that the learning rate seems to be too large:

 - First, the test loss is approximately twice as high compared with the baseline scenario: 0.045 instead of 0.029.
 This likely occurs because the model cannot find the actual minimum, since the learning rate is too large and we overshoot our minimum every time.
-- Secondly, compared to the [baseline plot](https://www.machinecurve.com/wp-content/uploads/2019/11/fixed_lr_baseline.png), we can observe that our loss value oscillates more heavily.
+- Secondly, compared to the [baseline plot], we can observe that our loss value oscillates more heavily.
 This is also the result of a less subtle learning rate, compared with the baseline scenario.

 All in all, comparing our baseline, we can see that while increasing the learning rate _may_ help you find convergence faster, _it may also be destructive for learning_.
 Choose wisely!
 Start with the default LR and perhaps increase it in small steps, [visualize training history](https://github.com/mobiletest2016/machine-learning-articles/blob/master/articles/how-to-visualize-the-training-process-in-keras.md) and watch for oscillation in your plots, and stop slightly before this occurs.